alton-michaux/Event-Attendance/ERD_docs.md

 The helper method will create a file named whatever name you pass into the command above.
 Your existing records will be stored there.

-Once you’ve created your file at db/seeds.rb, you can now run this command in your terminal:
+Once you’ve backed up your existing records, you can now run this command in your terminal:

 		bin/rails db:reset